 Like all deadlines, the completion of the machine was met with some difficulty, but Allan eventually set off for Rochdale, just in the nick of time.
 Both riders agreed to meet up towards midnight at a much-favoured steak pudding shop in Littleborough, where there was a parrot they were teaching all kinds of quite unmentionable phrases.
 When they finally got together, Frank was clutching a Golden Helmet, the major award presented to the star of the meeting at Salford.
 The parrot learnt much that night during the session that followed.

 Frank Varey became a star rider almost overnight and promoters all over the country clamoured for his entry in their meetings since this would guarantee a packed stadium.
-Allan acted in the capacity of tuner, mechanic, chauffer, valet, masseur and on one occasion, dentist.
+Allan acted in the capacity of tuner, mechanic, chauffeur, valet, masseur and on one occasion, dentist.

-Soon the two partners were travelling over 1,400 miles a week to various meetings and there were few tracks where Allan did not whip off the crankcase doors to clear out the excess oil before the next race.
+Soon the two partners were traveling over 1,400 miles a week to various meetings and there were few tracks where Allan did not whip off the crankcase doors to clear out the excess oil before the next race.
 Although many other riders bought Scott dirt track models in the hope that they could emulate Frank's passage to the top, none ever had anything like the same measure of success.

 Frank Varey, the "Red Devil" astride the original 1929 dirt track model that brought him fame.